 If one were to go by legends, Lahore was founded by Loh the son of Rama Chandra.
-However the recorded history of Lahore dates back to 850 A.D conquered by Mahmoud Ghazni in 1021 A.D.
-It was made the capital of the Ghaznavid east of the Indus and later capital of the entire Ghaznavid empire by Masud, the son of Mahmood. it was then, that Lahore became the center of social, cultural and educational activities and continued to grow in stature, reaching the pinnacle of its glory under the Mughals who gave it its famous architecture, including the magnificent fort, gardens, tombs, mosques and pavilions.
+However, the recorded history of Lahore dates back to 850 A.D conquered by Mahmoud Ghazni in 1021 A.D.
+It was made the capital of the Ghaznavid east of the Indus and later the capital of the entire Ghaznavid empire by Masud, the son of Mahmood. it was then, that Lahore became the center of social, cultural, and educational activities and continued to grow in stature, reaching the pinnacle of its glory under the Mughals who gave it its famous architecture, including the magnificent fort, gardens, tombs, mosques, and pavilions.

 Lahore offers a great deal more than just monuments.
-A variety of art galleries, museums, theaters and shopping arcades are as much a part of the culture and activities that go on in Lahore at a breath-taking pace.cool, tree-lined avenues, lush green lawns, the serene drive down the canal, the parks, the fountains and modern high-rise buildings, add to the character and charm of a city that one keep wanting to come back over and over again.
+A variety of art galleries, museums, theaters, and shopping arcades are as much a part of the culture and activities that go on in Lahore at a breath-taking pace, cool, tree-lined avenues, lush green lawns, the serene drive down the canal, the parks, the fountains, and modern high-rise buildings, add to the character and charm of a city that one keeps wanting to come back over and over again.